 Family Income Rider

-The family income rider is essential to protect your loved ones by providing them with monthly payments when you are no more.
+The family income rider is essentially to protect your loved ones by providing them with monthly payments when you are no more.
 This rider ensures that your family is not financially burdened and their standard of living is being maintained.
 The primary purpose of a family income rider is to make sure the family you left behind does not pass through financial difficulties.

 Critical Illness Rider